 Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the financial statements.
-We have communicated the key audit matter to the Board of Management and the Audit Committee of Südzucker AG.
+We have communicated the key audit matter to the Board of Management and the Audit Committee.
 The key audit matters are not a comprehensive reflection of all matters discussed.